 - Whether they are a flight risk because they have no significant ties to the community

 They could also be released on an unsecured bond.
 An unsecured bond means that if the accused does not make their court appearances, they will pay a bond amount after the fact.
-The advantage is that they are not required to post the cash bond in order to get released, only if they fail to appear.
+The advantage is that they are not required to post the cash bond to get released, only if they fail to appear.
 The judge could also decide that the defendant should pay bail or should not be released on bail.

 The Bail Hearing